Toggle menu

 Download your new bin collection calendar

-Alternate weekly collections brings Lewes district in-line with the rest of East Sussex, and the majority of other councils in England.
-It has been clearly demonstrated elsewhere that this encourages residents to think carefully about what goes in each bin and will help increase the amount recycled in the district.
+Moving to alternate weekly collections brought Lewes district in-line with the rest of East Sussex, and the majority of other councils in England.
+It had been clearly demonstrated elsewhere that this encourages residents to think carefully about what goes in each bin and has already helped increase the amount recycled in the district.

-We will continue to collect food waste every week in our dedicated electric vehicles.
-This will be at a different time of day to your refuse and recycling collections.
+We have continued to collect food waste every week in our dedicated electric vehicles.
+These collections are at a different time of day to your refuse and recycling collections.

-Continue to put your bins out at the edge of your property by 6am on your collection days.
+Households must still put their bins out at the edge of your property by 6am on your collection days.
 After we have emptied your bins, please make sure they are not on the path and store them within the boundary of your property as soon as possible.
 Bins left on pavements are a hazard, forcing mobility scooters, pushchairs and people with sight loss into the street.

 For an example from the RNIB of why this matters please see: